takanyaotomo/Getting-and-Cleaning-Data-Course-Project/README.md

 + ReadME.md: This file.
 It describes a summary of the repository.
 + run_analysis.R: This is the R script that runs in this project.
 + CodeBook.md: It describes the details of run_analysis.R.
++ tidy_data.txt: The tidy data set extracted in this project.